Skip to Main Content

 Using her voice

-When Sacramento State was seeking a new president, Jennifer Galinato ’24 (Political Science, Journalism) stood in front of a panel of 26 people representing the search committee, which was made up of the California State University Board of Trustees and Sacramento State faculty, staff, students, alums, and the extended community.
+When Sacramento State sought a new president, Galinato stood before a panel of 26 people representing the search committee comprised of the California State University Board of Trustees and University faculty, staff, alums, other students, and the extended community.

 Paving the way

-Throughout her academic journey, Jennifer has amassed an impressive list of achievements.
-From her time at Sacramento City College to her time at Sacramento State, she consistently demonstrated her commitment to student welfare and educational equity.
+Throughout her academic journey, Jennifer amassed an impressive list of achievements.
+From her time at Sacramento City College to her time at Sac State, she consistently demonstrated her commitment to student welfare and educational equity.

 A few highlights of her impact: